 THIS IS IMPORTANT

 The law requires that the county give eligible family members, and even non-relative significant relationship (close friends) priority when considering placement.
 If a child goes into foster care because the relative needs time to prepare a room, the child will be given to the relative as soon as and as long as the relative qualifies to take the child.
-For anyone to say, "You have 48 hours and you might not see your relative again," is both untruthful and cruel.
-It is a way of trying to quickly shuffle off the child in order to save money and make less work.
-The county will also require that any relative with a significant relationship should be allowed visits with the child, so the relative will certainly be able to see the child.
+For anyone to say, "You have 48 hours and you might not see your relative again," is cruel and not necessarily truthful.
 It may actually benefit the relative caregiver for the child to have open dependency, depending on the case.
 It depends entirely on the situation and the caregiver should take time to decide which choice is best, without fear of permanently losing the child.
 Certainly, if there are several children and the caregiver cannot afford to take them, they should consider the option of doing what will ensure the child has financial support.